MicrosoftDocs/mesh-docs/mesh/Resources/features-in-development.md

 * Guest access is not supported on the Mesh app for Quest.

+### Event tools for hosts and attendees

+* Crowd visualization for hosts and attendees is coming to make it possible to see Mesh event participants in other rooms.
+The visualization of people in other rooms is proximity based and does not include interaction with people in other rooms at the moment.
+With the room size limitation, we hope this improvement can breakdown the room barriers and give people a visualization that shows the true scale of Mesh events.

+* We are improving the attendee to attendee and host to attendee interactions with avatar selection or click.
+As an attendee, selecting or clicking on an avatar will raise a menu with the option to open their profile card.
+As a host, selecting or clicking an attendee avatar will raise a menu with options to megaphone or broadcast (dependent on the room size of the event: single or multi-room) an attendee, mute the attendee, or open their profile card.

 ## September 2024

 Theses are features that we are rolling out as of September 2024.

 * In the Microsoft Mesh application, the mouth movement and lip synchronization for avatars will soon more accurately reflect words spoken by users.

-* Crowd visualization for hosts and attendees is coming to make it possible to see Mesh event participants in other rooms.
-The visualization of people in other rooms is proximity based and does not include interaction with people in other rooms at the moment.
-With the room size limitation, we hope this improvement can breakdown the room barriers and give people a visualization that shows the true scale of Mesh events.

-* We are improving the attendee to attendee and host to attendee interactions with avatar selecting/clicking.
-As an attendee, selecting/clicking an avatar will raise a menu with the option to open their profile card.
-As a host, selecting/clicking an attendee avatar will raise a menu with options to megaphone/broadcast (dependent on the room size of the event: single or multi-room) an attendee, mute the attendee, or open their profile card.

 * We are rolling out the ability to room hop as a host, empowering hosts to connect with attendees in each room.